 If you lack work experience, consider an entry-level remote job or join “gig economy” sites like Upwork to support your nomadic lifestyle.
 Just be warned; Upwork and Fiverr take 20% from every cent you make.
 And that’s on top of your taxes.

-We wrote a very thorough guide called How to Get Your First Entry-Level Job, and it packs enough information for anyone looking for their first remote job (even if it’s not entry-level).
+We wrote a very thorough guide called How to Get Part Time Remote Jobs (and Where to Find Them), and it packs enough information for anyone looking for their first remote job (even if it’s not part-time).

 In that guide we explain: